 - Everything's Better with Princesses: We have two princesses, though one dies early on.

-- Fanservice/Fan Disservice: During Deathstalker's torture scene - strapped down and wearing nothing but distressingly tight pants (which, as Crow points out, makes it look like he's going on a little camping trip).
+- Fanservice: During Deathstalker's torture scene - strapped down and wearing nothing but very tight pants.

 - Friendly Enemy: One of the titular warriors cheerfully introduces Deathstalker to his companions as the only man who ever beat him in a fair fight.
 He clearly considers the fact he died in said fight incidental.